BuyProject/featured-video/FAQ.md

 While the plugin tries to handle infinite scrolling automatically, it does not work for all configurations.
 In those cases you will want to manually call `initFeaturedVideoPlus()` using JavaScript everytime new articles have been loaded.
 Most infinite scroll plugins should have some kind of post-load hook.

 ## Can I help translating the plugin? ##
 Yes, please!
-Check out the official [Featured Video Plus Translation Project](https://translate.wordpress.org/projects/wp-plugins/wp-featured-video).
+Check out the official [WP Featured Video Translation Project](https://translate.wordpress.org/projects/wp-plugins/wp-featured-video).